BhattSoham/RISCV-HDP/week2/README.md

   c.
 Basic verification flow using Iverilog.

 The RISC-V GNU Software toolchain can be downloaded from here: [https://github.com/riscv-collab/riscv-gnu-toolchain]

+All the instructions used for RISC-V architecture can be accessed by [week2/RISCVGreenCardv8-20151013.pdf] and [week2/riscv-card.pdf]

 All the detailed explanations are given in Task1 and Task2 directories.